What is Oxford Time?

 In 1525, Henry VIII's grandiose cardinal chief minister, Thomas Wolsey, established a college on the present site.
 The hallmarks of Wolsey, ambition and magnificence, are imprinted on both of his great building projects, Cardinal College as much as Hampton Court.
 His college was planned on a scale not even imagined before in Oxford.
 Its hall was intended to be the most splendid in the university and the Great Quadrangle which he planned at its heart (now Christ Church's Tom Quad) remains the largest quadrangle in Oxford.

 Christ Church occupies a unique position among the colleges of Oxford University, not only because it is the largest college in England's oldest University, nor simply because it has played a central - at times pre-eminent - role in Oxford's history.
-Instead Christ Church's unique dual role as a college of the university and the cathedral of the diocese of Oxford gives it an unparalleled special status.
+Christ Church's unique dual role as a college of the university and the cathedral of the diocese of Oxford gives it an unparalleled special status.

 Famous past students that attended Christ Church include the founder of the Methodist church, John Wesley, Alice in Wonderland author C L Dodgson (alias Lewis Carroll), Albert Einstein, Auberon Waugh and W. H. Auden.
 William Penn, founder of Pennsylvania also studied here, and over a dozen British Prime Ministers including Lord Liverpool, George Canning, Sir Robert Peel, William Gladstone, Anthony Eden and Sir Alec Douglas-Home.